 Also, with serverless applications, you pay only for the resources you use, so that reduces costs.
 Zero usage means zero cost.

-The downside is that serverless tech is a bit more new, and its tools still have room to evolve.
+The downside is that serverless tech is a bit newer, and its tools still have room to evolve.
 And, importantly, serverless functions are specific to each cloud service provider, at least at present.
 So portability between cloud service providers is a major limitation.

 Choose containers and container orchestrators when you need flexibility, or when you need to change legacy services.
 Choose serverless when you need quick development and deployment and lower runtime costs.

-At CloudNow, our experts are experienced with both these approaches to application architecture, and are well equipped to help identify the right platform for you.
-Talk to us today about your next app development project!
+At CloudNow, our experts are experienced with both these approaches to application architecture and are well equipped to help identify the right platform for you.
+Talk to us today about your application development and modernization service needs.